 With Policygenius, you can create a tailored will using attorney-approved tools, without the attorney price tag.

-If you don’t name any beneficiaries, you are considered to have died in a state of intestacy.
+If you don’t name any beneficiaries, you are considered to have died in a state of intestacy, which essentially means you died without a will.
 A probate court will determine who should get your estate according to your state’s laws of intestate succession.
 Your closest family will likely get your assets, but you should check your state’s laws to learn more.

 Choose your beneficiaries and create your will with step-by-step guidance from Policygenius.

 Who a testator (the person who writes a will) chooses as their primary beneficiary depends on their situation.
 Many people choose their spouse, domestic partner, or children as their primary beneficiaries, but you can name other family members, friends, businesses, and organizations.
 You could also choose to make a trust the beneficiary of your will, such that your assets would "pour over" into the trust after you died.
 (If you don’t already have a trust, you can also create a trust via your will.)

 Regardless of who you pick, it’s important to remember that your beneficiaries are your heirs .
 You shouldn’t choose someone who you wouldn’t trust with the assets or money you leave to them.
 For example, you may not want to leave all your money to a spendthrift son.
 If you also want to leave instructions for what you want your heirs to do with assets after receiving them, consider writing a letter of instruction, a document that simply lays out your wishes.

 Learn more in our guide to choosing beneficiaries.

 Your primary beneficiary is your original choice for who will receive your assets.
 In some situations, that beneficiary may not be able to accept what you left for them.
 To ensure those assets still go to a person of your choosing, we suggest naming contingent beneficiaries.
 A contingent beneficiary is just someone who will receive assets if your primary choice is unavailable or unable to accept the assets.